 Sugar® provides a simple way to allow visitors to your website and other online locations to become lead records in your Sugar instance.
 When creating web-to-lead forms, any fields that are marked as required in the Leads module must be included on the lead form.
 However, there may be occasions where you find it unnecessary to include certain required fields on your web-to-lead form.
 This article will cover how to remove such required fields from the HTML for a web-to-lead form.
 Please note that the information in this article will also apply if you wish to remove any unrequired fields from the web-to-lead form.

-If you host Sugar on a server outside our On-Demand environment, you may elect to put that server behind a firewall as a security measure.
+If you host Sugar on a server outside the Sugar cloud service, you may elect to put that server behind a firewall as a security measure.
 In the event that you still want to send campaigns from Sugar, you will need to change some configurations to allow for tracking of the campaign activities such as when a target views a message, clicks a link in the email, etc.

 When a campaign email is sent to an invalid recipient (e.g. an email address that does not exist) a bounced message is returned to the sender; in the case of a SugarCRM campaign the bounced message would be delivered to the bounce handling mailbox